almgru/batts/README.md

 2. `~/repos/batts $ echo "use flake" >> .envrc`

 __NOTE:__ There are two dev shells availabe.
-The default dev shell described here, and one shell for building the static binary release.
-If you need to debug the build of the static binary, use that one instead.
+The default dev shell described here, and one shell for building the binary release.
+If you need to debug the build of the binary, use that one instead.

 #### Manual